Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 log has 50 entries, the frontier would be entries: 31, 47, 49.

-A full binary ladder is similar to the binary ladder discussed in the previous section, except that it identifies the exact highest version of a key that exists, as of a particular log entry, rather than stopping at a target version.
+A full binary ladder is similar to the binary ladder discussed in the previous section, except that it identifies the exact highest version of a label that exists, as of a particular log entry, rather than stopping at a target version.
 It consists of the following lookups:

-1. First, version `x` of the key is looked up, where `x` is a consecutively higher power of two minus one (0, 1, 3, 7, ...).
+1. First, version `x` of the label is looked up, where `x` is a consecutively higher power of two minus one (0, 1, 3, 7, ...).
 This is repeated until the first proof of non-inclusion is produced.
 2. Once the first proof of non-inclusion is produced, a binary search is